joao-conde/competitive-programming/resources/theory.md

 - allows fast check of disjoint sets of elements
 - `union(x, y)` should set `x` and `y` to the same set
 - `find(x)` should return the set `x` belongs to
-- O(log N) union-find by tracking the size and chain to the smallest
+- `O(log N)` union-find by tracking the size and chaining to the smallest

 ```python
 class DisjointSet: